VACEfron/DNetPlus/README.md

 # Info
-This is a fork of [Discord.net](https://github.com/discord-net/Discord.Net) v2.3.0-dev-20200904.2 with many tweaks and added functionality instead of waiting for months.
+This is a fork of [Discord.net](https://github.com/discord-net/Discord.Net) v2.3.0-dev-20200904.2 with many tweaks and added functionality instead of waiting months for them.

 # Install
 Remove any discord.net packages such as discord.net.commands, discord.net.websocket, discord.net.webhook and install the package from nuget with https://www.nuget.org/packages/DNetPlus